mjpcoder2type/MJP_CPP_Portfolio/README.md

 # MJP_PYTHON_Portfolio
-A place to upload C++ files as part of a growing programming portfolio.
-Files will be named according to the language skills they are showcasing.
+A place to upload C# files as part of a growing programming portfolio.